Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 The road follows the no-mans land between the Tajik and the Chinese borders.
 Built by the Russians, the fence runs almost parallel to the Pamir Highway.
 At several locations, the wooden posts are missing.

-We spend the next day and a half relaxing, exchanging stories with fellow travellers, and exploring the area around Karakul.
+We spend the next day and a half relaxing, exchanging stories with fellow travelers, and exploring the area around Karakul.
 Despite its name, the waters of the lake have the most staggering and unbelievable hues of blue.
 The highest peak in the area, Lenin Peak, rises in the distance.
 Its cap of never-melting snow shines in the sun.

-Leaving Tajikistan: Crossing The Second Highest Border In The World
+Leaving Tajikistan: Crossing the Second Highest Border in the World

 Shortly after you leave Karakul, you’ll cross the border and exit Tajikistan.